|Just Game Protection...ONLY! PLEASE!|

 But it surely began to evolve after 9/11.

-I first noticed it when an Israeli anti-terrorism expert gave a gruesome presentation at the 2007 World Game Protection Conference at which I was the first speaker.
+I first noticed it when an Israeli anti-terrorism expert gave a gruesome presentation at the 2007 World Game Protection Conference at which I was the keynote speaker.
 Although I was a bit surprised by his very presence there, I certainly understood it.
 Of course there was the real threat of a terrorist attack at a Las Vegas or any other American casino.

 Next came the computer hackers and high-tech fraud experts.
 I understood that as well.
 Hackers and fraudsters certainly had already invaded casinos' financial and information systems, so we did no wrong including these experts under the widening umbrella of casino game protection.